salih72/springJwtProject/README.md

-### Spring Boot E-Commerce Application with JWT Authentication and Real-Time Updates
+### Spring Boot E-Commerce Application with React Frontend, JWT Authentication, and Real-Time Updates

 This project is a Spring Boot application that provides a RESTful API for an e-commerce platform.
-It includes user authentication with JWT, product and order management, Kafka integration for messaging, and a WebSocket server for real-time order updates.
+The application includes user authentication with JWT, product and order management, Kafka integration for messaging, and a WebSocket server for real-time order updates.
+Additionally, there is a React frontend application developed to interact with the backend.

 Features
 -----